DominikPeters/texpresso-vscode/README.md

 This extension contributes the following settings:

 * `texpresso.command`: The path to the texpresso binary.
-* `texpresso.syncTexForwardOnSelection`: Controls whether the preview should be updated when the selection in the editor changes.
+* `texpresso.syncTeXForwardOnSelection`: Controls whether the preview should be updated when the selection in the editor changes.

 ## Architecture